 If you need more storage in your bedroom, check out these ideas:

-- put a cedar chest or decorative trunk at the end of your bed
+- put a cedar chest or pretty ottoman the end of your bed

 - place bookcases on either side of your bed and connect with a custom made shelf

 - install a high shelf around the perimeter of your room

 - Check out 34 cool DIY shelf ideas from Morning Chores